chadkouse/php-stubs/README.md

   * mkdir php
   * cd php
   * jar xf ../php.jar
- 1. change the stubs directory
+ 1. change to the stubs directory
   * pushd com/jetbrains/php/lang/psi/stubs/data
  1. copy the stubs you want into this directory
   * cp /path/to/your/stub/file .